IgorCastilheiro/LapsePiTouch/README.md

 **Prerequisites:**

-If you're using a PiTFT, you must have gone through the [Adafruit PiTFT setup instructions](http://learn.adafruit.com/adafruit-pitft-28-inch-resistive-touchscreen-display-raspberry-pi) Otherwise it will work normally with hdmi or rca output.
+If you're using a PiTFT, you must have gone through the [Adafruit PiTFT setup instructions](http://learn.adafruit.com/adafruit-pitft-28-inch-resistive-touchscreen-display-raspberry-pi) otherwise it will work normally with HDMI or RCA output.

 You must install sdl1.2 and pygame.